 Faustus strikes a deal with the Devil where for 24 years he can live in power and pleasure, but after that time is up, Faustus will go to hell.

-There are times when Faustus thinks of repenting, but the devils deters him with more worldly powers.
+There are times when Faustus thinks of repenting, but the devil deters him with more worldly powers.
 At one point, they distract Faustus with a parade of embodied seven deadly sins.

-Here is a quote by pride for an example:
+Here is a quote by pride for example:

 “I am Pride.
 I disdain to have any parents.
 I am like to